elysiajs/documentation/docs/quick-start.md

   - - meta
     - name: 'description'
       content: Elysia is a library built for Bun and the only prerequisite.
-To start, boostrap a new project with "bun create elysia hi-elysia" and start development server with "bun run dev".
+To start, boostrap a new project with "bun create elysia hi-elysia" and start development server with "bun dev".
 This is all it need to do a quick start or getting start with ElysiaJS

   - - meta
     - property: 'og:description'
       content: Elysia is a library built for Bun, and it's all you need to get started.
-Bootstrap a new project with "bun create elysia hi-elysia" and start the development server with "bun run dev".
+Bootstrap a new project with "bun create elysia hi-elysia" and start the development server with "bun dev".
 That's all you need to work on Elysia.js!
 ---

 # Quick Start